Technical Program Overview

 Today’s internet, accessed by fixed and mobile networks, allows us to transmit files, voice and video across the planet.
 With the emergence of an ultra-responsive and reliable ‘Tactile Internet,’ advanced techniques in robotics and artificial intelligence, we predict the emergence of an ‘Internet of Skills’ which allows the transmission of labor globally.
 It will invoke an important shift from content-delivery to skillset-delivery networks, where engineers would service cars or surgeons performing critical operations anywhere on the planet.
 For this to work, however, we require some fundamental laws of physics to be “reengineered.”
 This keynote will discuss the vision, technology and building blocks for said emerging Internet of Skills.
 I will deep-dive into some of these building blocks, such as 5G and its ability to deliver ultra-low latency networking capabilities as well as open challenges from a signal processing point of view.

-Tutorial proposals in all areas of signal processing are warmly invited and encouraged, especially those related to the theme of the conference and to new and emerging topics.
+Tutorial proposals have now been accepted, especially those related to the theme of the conference and to new and emerging topics.

 Tutorials will have a duration of 3 hours and will take place at the conference venue on Sunday and Monday, i.e., May 12 and 13, 2019.